MicrosoftDocs/WSL/commandline/WSL/faq.md

 2. Files in mounted drives are controlled by Windows and have the following behaviors:
   * Support case sensitivity
   * All permissions are set to best reflect the Windows permissions

+### How do I use a Windows file with a Linux app?

+For example you are using [SWI-Prolog](http://www.swi-prolog.org/) on WSL and want to edit the Prolog source code files with [Visual Studio Code](https://code.visualstudio.com/) on Windows.

+Windows directory: `C:\Users\Eric\Documents\Prolog`    Note: This directory exist.
+Linux directory:   `/home/eric/Prolog`                 Note: This directory does not exist.

+The solution is to create a [symbolic link](http://manpages.ubuntu.com/manpages/precise/man7/symlink.7.html).

+`ln -s "/mnt/c/Users/Eric/Documents/Prolog" /home/eric/Prolog`

+Now in WSL you can access the Windows directory with commands such as `ll`.

+Also within the application you can access the Windows file.

+e.g. `consult('Prolog/example.pl').`

 ### Why are there so many errors when I run apt-get upgrade?
 Some packages use features that we haven't implemented yet. `udev`, for example, isn't supported yet and causes several `apt-get upgrade` errors.